 Despite the high prevalence of high-risk drinking, alcohol use disorder (AUD), and alcohol-related harms in British Columbia, these conditions frequently go unrecognized and untreated in the health care system.
-Primary care providers are well-positioned to screen and assess for addictions, connect patients to treatment and support relapse prevention.
-However, many clinicians don’t have experience caring for individuals with alcohol use disorder using the latest evidence-based treatment guidelines.
-Clinicians may have practical questions about how to initiate and titrate treatments and may be unaware of local clinical supports and resources.
+Primary care providers are well-positioned to screen and assess patients for high risk drinking and AUD, provide appropriate treatment, and connect patients to specialized care services and supports in their communities.
+However, many clinicians don’t have experience with current evidence-based approaches to providing AUD care.
+Clinicians may have practical questions about how to select, initiate, and titrate treatments for AUD, and may be unaware of local supports and resources.